amyxlu/amyxlu.github.io/_pages/resume.md

 :small_blue_diamond:  :small_blue_diamond:  :small_blue_diamond:

 _Here is a [resume](/assets/AmyLuCV190224.pdf), but it is probably outdated, and certainly incompletely captures my passions.
-Feel free to reach out at amyxlu [at] cs [dot] toronto [dot] edu or chat in-person instead; I'd love to learn from other humans like yourself._
+Feel free to reach out at amyxlu [at] cs [dot] toronto [dot] edu or chat in-person instead; I'd love to learn from other humans (like yourself!)._